jonfernq/Learning/Algorithms/SelectionSort2/README.md

 a(n) = a(1) + (n - 1)d

 - a(n) = nth term of arithmetic sequence (progression)
-- d = common difference of succesive numbers
+- d = common difference of successive numbers

 The sum of a finite arithmetic progression is an arithmetic series